redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 API**, thus it requires **direct access to the gitlab machine**.

-So you have to log in the gitlab machine (eg. via SSH), and then issue the commad with sufficient rights, from there:
+So you have to log in the gitlab machine (eg. via SSH), and then issue the command with sufficient rights, from there:

     migrate-rg iid --gitlab-key xxxx \
       http://git.example.com/mygroup/myproject --check